MengLi619/minicommons/README.md

 # minicommons

-minicommmons is a collection of some useful libraries.
+**minicommmons** is a collection of some useful libraries to make developement easier.

 Including

-* minicommons-jpa: Wrapper of [spring-data-jpa](http://projects.spring.io/spring-data-jpa/) to make it easy to use.
+* minicommons-jpa: A wrapper of [spring-data-jpa](http://projects.spring.io/spring-data-jpa/) to make it easy to use.